f-corvaro/CPP/CPP00/README.md

 The project will be evaluated by two reviewers who will test all edge cases.
 This includes handling scenarios such as pressing `Ctrl+D` in `ex01`, and executing the `ADD` or `SEARCH` commands within the `SEARCH` menu.
 The evaluation aims to ensure that the project meets all specified requirements and handles unexpected inputs gracefully.

+A useful tool for viewing the differences between logs is [Diffchecker](https://www.diffchecker.com/).

 </p>

 ## Developed Skills